Ons Jabeur vs. Diane Parry: Prediction and Match Betting Odds | WTA Ningbo, China Women Singles 2023

 Ons Jabeur vs. Diane Parry Trends and Insights

-- Through 42 matches over the past 12 months (across all court surfaces), Jabeur has played 21.7 games per match and won 54.6% of them.
+- Jabeur has played 42 matches over the past year across all court types, and 21.7 games per match.

-- In her 18 matches on hard courts over the past 12 months, Jabeur has played an average of 23.8 games.
+- On hard courts, Jabeur has played 18 matches over the past 12 months, totaling 23.8 games per match while winning 50.6% of games.

-- In the past year, Parry has played 31 total matches (across all court types), winning 45.8% of the games.
-She averages 20.9 games per match and 9.3 games per set.
+- Parry is averaging 20.9 games per match through her 31 matches played in the past year across all court surfaces, winning 45.8% of those games.

-- Through 19 matches on hard courts in the past 12 months, Parry has averaged 18.6 games per match and 9.1 games per set, winning 41.5% of those games.
+- On hard courts, Parry has played 19 matches and averaged 18.6 games per match and 9.1 games per set.

-- In two sets between Jabeur and Parry, Jabeur has yet to lose one.
+- In two head-to-head sets between Jabeur and Parry, Jabeur has yet to lose any of them.

-- Parry and Jabeur have matched up one time, and they have averaged 17 games and two sets per match.
+- Jabeur and Parry have squared off one time, averaging 17 games and two sets per match.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.